LikeTheSalad/aaper/README.md

 #### Example

-In this pretty simple example, we use a dialog with a single button, if the user clicks on it, then we launch the permissions request, otherwise we don't.
+In this example, we use a dialog with a single button, if the user clicks on it, then we launch the permissions request, otherwise we don't.

 ```kotlin